 - Easy to operate, reaches full speed very quickly.

 - Cleaning is straightforward, just dip it in soapy water and rinse.

-- The power button can stick a bit after multiple uses.
+- The power button can sometimes stick a little after multiple uses.
 Not a big issue for me as I still feel I've got my money's worth, even if I will eventually have to replace it.